 This section addresses potential regional economic effects associated with changes in agricultural production and revenues.
 Estimates of the total economic output and total employment within the three-county region under baseline conditions and under LSJR Alternatives 2, 3, and 4 are presented.
-As discussed in Appendix G, Agricultural Economic Effects of the Lower San Joaquin River Flow Alternatives: Methodology and Modeling Results, IMPLAN-derived multipliers were applied to the estimated changes in crop production revenues as predicted by SWAP to determine these effects.
+As discussed in Appendix G, Agricultural Economic Effects of the Lower San Joaquin River

+Flow Alternatives: Methodology and Modeling Results, IMPLAN-derived multipliers were applied to the estimated changes in crop production revenues as predicted by SWAP to determine these effects.

 Table 20.3.2-3.
-The Average Annual Cost of Groundwater Pumping in the Irrigation Districts, and its Associated Induced Effects on Total Economic Output and Employment under Baseline Conditions and for LSJR Alternatives 2, 3, and 4
+The Average Annual Cost of Groundwater Pumping in the Irrigation Districts, and its Associated Induced Effects on Total Economic Output and Employment under Baseline Conditions and for LSJR Alternatives 2, 3, and 4 [Table 20.3.2-3 has been replaced to reflect topics raised during the response to comments process and to provide related clarifications.]

-Change from Baseline Baselinea LSJR Alternative 2 LSJR Alternative 3 LSJR Alternative 4 Average Annual GW Pumping TAF/y 258 21 104 216 Average Annual Cost of GW Pumping \$Millions/y, 2008 15.3 1.3 6.2 12.7 Induced Economic Effect \$ Millions/y, 2008 11.9 1.0 4.8 9.8 Induced Employment Effect Jobs/y 89 7 36 74
+Change from Baseline Baseline ^a LSJR Alternative 2 LSJR Alternative 3 LSJR Alternative 4 Average Annual GW Pumping TAF/y 258 21 105 249 Average Annual Cost of GW Pumping \$Millions/y, 2008 15.3 1.3 6.3 14.7 Induced Economic Effect \$ Millions/y, 2008 -11.9 -1.0 -4.8 -11.4 Induced Employment Effect Jobs/y -89 -7.5 -36 -85